d3lta-v/SSTuino/docs/tutorials/partsList.md

 The TMP36 temperature sensor is a rather accurate sensor despite is low price.
 For more information, visit the [Adafruit Website](https://learn.adafruit.com/tmp36-temperature-sensor/overview).

-**Note**
-You may notice that this package may resemble that of other components such as transistors. *Please do not mix them up and read the respective manuals carefully.* The component model would be marked out on the flat side of the component for this package.
+**Note:** You may notice that this package may resemble that of other components such as transistors. **Please do not mix them up and read the respective manuals carefully.** The component model would be marked out on the **flat** side of the component for this package.
 Use the model number to search for the pinouts for you to make sure you are connecting the component the right way.

 ![TransistorPinout](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Tutorial%20Image%20Assets/PartsList/TO92%20Pinout%20Transistor.jpeg)